fnichol/knife-server/README.md

 Do not delete EBS volumn on instance termination.

+### <a name="knife-server-bootstrap-standalone"></a> knife server bootstrap standalone
+Provisions a standalone server that is reachable on the network and sets up an Open Source Chef Server as described [above](#knife-server-bootstrap).
+You are responsible for providing the server so it could be a physical machine, Vagrant VM with host-only or bridged networking, or a cloud server instance with a known IP address or host name.

+#### Configuration

+##### --host FQDN_OR_IP (-H)

+Host name or IP address of the host to bootstrap.

+This option is **required**.

 ### <a name="knife-server-backup"></a> knife server backup

 Pulls Chef data primitives from a Chef Server as JSON for backup.
 Backups can